 Likewise, digital signage can be excellent for advertising signage.

 So what are the Benefits of Digital Signage

 So what are the tangible and real benefits of using digital signage?

 Let me explain 5 key Benefits of Digital signage

 1. Up-to-Date Information

 The ability, as touched on above, to provide real-time information that provides better solutions than static signage could.
-Certainly some signage such as Flight Information Displays (FIDs) by their nature require updated information in order to provide passengers with the latest boarding gates and flight information.
+Certainly, some signage such as Flight Information Displays (FIDs) by their nature requires updated information in order to provide passengers with the latest boarding gates and flight information.

 The ability to produce targeted information (or what can be termed branded experiences) is a significant benefit of digital signage and including in wayfinding and navigation.
 Imagine, for example, being able to provide information in Chinese specifically for passengers arriving on a flight from China.
 Providing a welcome notice digitally in Chinese to greet the passengers (to improve the user experience) and to direct the passengers in their own language in a specific direction is an invaluable tool.